kevee/salinasriver.org/src/info/safety.md

 <a id="tresspass"></a>**Tresspass** — Use your best judgement to determine if
 you are tresspassing.
 Many established access areas are on private land which the owner has graciously opened for the public.
+All of the access points listed here are either public, or have clear, well-established trails that have been used for years.